DelroyGayle/KoolAIChess/README.md

 * os - I use this library for the *clear* function in order to clear the console before displaying an updated chessboard.
 * re - I use *regular expressions* in order to validate user input of chess moves.
-* time - I use the *sleep* function to cause the program to delay for a few seconds.
+* time - I use the *sleep* function to cause the program to delay for a few seconds, in order so that the user can see the updated chessboard.
-* copy TODO

 ### Other tools